-Graduate-level electives (6-9 credit hours) are selected in conjunction with your advisor.
+Electives (6 or 9 credit hours) must be taken at the Graduate-level selected in conjunction with your advisor.

 Curriculum and tuition for all programs are subject to change based on Arizona Board of Regents and Arizona Department of Education updates.
 To review course descriptions, visit the ASU Catalog.